Robxxt/Basic_CI_CD/README.md

 # Workflow runners

 - `run`: Runs a inline command
 - `uses`: Runs 3rd party actions.
 When you use 3rd party actions is good practice to specify the commit to use in order to manage the security and stability of the action.
+Writing the commit instead of @version is safer because it prevents the provider to try to inject malicious code and just change the version tag.